Louis de Broglie: Neutrino theory of light

-This theory, which dates from 1934, introduces the idea that the photon is equivalent to the fusion of two Dirac neutrinos.
+The neutrino theory of light, which dates from 1934, introduces the idea that the photon is equivalent to the fusion of two Dirac neutrinos.
 In 1938, the concept was challenged as not rotationally invariant and work on the concept was largely discontinued.

 Hidden thermodynamics

 De Broglie's final idea was the hidden thermodynamics of isolated particles.
 It is an attempt to bring together the three furthest principles of physics: the principles of Fermat, Maupertuis, and Carnot.

 In this work, action becomes a sort of opposite to entropy, through an equation that relates the only two universal dimensions of the form: